November 20, 2020

 About 82% of respondents plan to purchase a new device to upgrade their entertainment viewing experience in the next six months.
 Another 64% plan to purchase a device specifically to upgrade their living room entertainment experience (including a new TV, soundbar, home theater speakers, receiver, or streaming device).

-Millennials are the most likely to make a living room upgrade at 73%, compared to 68% of Gen Xers, 58% of Gen Zers, and 50% of Boomers.
+Millennials are the most likely to make a living room upgrade at 73%, compared with 68% of Gen Xers, 58% of Gen Zers, and 50% of Boomers.

 More than 4 in 5 (81%) of those who have paid to upgrade their streaming services to premium also plan to improve their living room entertainment experience.